yi0902/Traffic_Sign_Recognition/README.md

 # Traffic_Sign_Recognition
 This is a project for Udacity Self-driving Car Nanodegree.

+Data used come from German Traffic Sign Dataset.

-The object is to build a deep learning network to classify traffic sign images.
-Data used come from German Traffic Sign Dataset
+The objective is to build a deep learning network to classify nearly 40k traffic sign images to 43 classes.